strye/aws-lambda-api/README.md

 - write tests

 ## Setup
+Duplicate the file "configSample.json" and rename "config.json". remove all comments and update the settings to meet your project needs.
+You will also need to set the ARN to your lambda role. "config.json" is listed in gitignore, so that your local settings will not be uploaded into source control.
+You may of course change this for your own purposes, when loading into a private repository.

 ## Implementation notes
 The following are some notes about the implementaitons and code snipits for manual setup.